brano-holy/arch-linux-installer/README.md

 arch-linux-installer
 --------------------
-Installer for Arch Linux using config file.
+*Installer for Arch Linux using config file.*

-The installer installs clean and minimal Arch Linux installation on whole disk.
+`arch-linux-installer` installs clean and minimal Arch Linux installation on whole disk.
 It supports BIOS/EFI and encrypted LVM.

 Dependencies